 Jamie always had a lot of friends and really enjoyed life.
 From the summer of 2002, through September, our department at work hired Jamie and two others to scan 108 file drawers of historical documents.
 It was nice to have Jamie at work to spend time with her.

 Jamie worked as a health unit coordinator in the emergency room at Primary Children’s Hospital.
-She received her patriarchal blessing on November 5, 2005, received her endowment on November 26, was married December 1, and had a reception December 2.
+She received her patriarchal blessing on November 5, 2005.
+She received her endowment on November 26, 2005 and married Robert Glen Walker on December 1.
+Their reception was December 2.